mikeal/multiblock/README.md

 can be independently addressed by CID's w/ new codecs such that the CAR itself can be split into each of these parts.

+# What's New

+There are few new formats and several new CIDs for addressing these new formats.

+* Formats
+  * `lmh` - length prefixed multihash.
+  * `ccs` - compressed cid set.
+  * `cbs` - car block set
+  * `dbb` - deterministic block bytes
+  * `vch` - verificable CAR header
+  * `dch` - deterministic car header
+* Addresses (all CIDs)
+  * `ccs` - multihash of a `ccs` (CID Set) block.
+  * `cbs` - multihash of `cbs` data (CAR Block Data).
+  * `dbb` - multihash of all block data referenced in a CID Set in deterministic order. can be parsed using the lengths.
+  * `vch` - multihash of a CAR header in `vch` format
+  * `dch` - multihash of a CAR header in `dch` format
+  * `cbb` - mutlihash of two CIDS: the `ccs` CID and the `cbs` CID

+In combination, the various formats and addresses work together to give us some new super powers in high performance systems.

+Thinking and addressing in terms of Sets allows us to leverage Set inclusion checks rather than expensive graph traversals.

+These protocols also allow us to split, de-duplicate, and even translate Sets between formats rather than staying bound to the opaque CAR format we continue to interoporate with.

 ## `lmh` - Length Prefixed Multihash

 It is often the case that a data provider does not wish to agree to